Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

-One of the music underground’s legendary punk bands, Richmond, Virginia’s AVAIL, have announced they will reunite live for a one-off hometown performance.
+One of the music underground’s legendary punk bands, Richmond, Virginia’s AVAIL, has announced they will reunite live for a one-off hometown performance.

-Happening Friday, July 19th, at The National in Richmond, AVAIL will celebrate the 21st anniversary of the ‘Over The James‘ album (streaming below) – released in 1998, through Lookout!
+Happening Friday, July 19th, 2019 – at The National in Richmond, AVAIL will celebrate the 21st anniversary of the ‘Over The James‘ album (streaming below) – released in 1998, through Lookout!
 Records.
-Band leader and frontman Tim Barry will be joined by the line-up that recorded the album: guitarist Joe Banks, drummer Erik Larson, bassist Gwomper, and animated hype man Beau Beau Butler.
+Bandleader and frontman Tim Barry will be joined by the line-up that recorded the album: guitarist Joe Banks, drummer Erik Larson, bassist Gwomper, and animated hype man Beau Beau Butler.

 The last album to be released from AVAIL was 2002’s ‘Front Porch Stories‘, with the band’s final show occurring over a decade ago in 2007.
 For years, Tim Barry has received countless formal offers to reunite AVAIL, which he roundly rejected, leaving one looming question in particular… why now?